-299. Thesis (3)

-Prerequisites: An officially appointed thesis committee and advancement to can-

-Preparation of a project or thesis in industrial arts for the master's degree.
+299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to can- Preparation of a project or thesis in industrial arts for the master's degree.

 LATIN AMERICAN STUDIES

 GENERAL INFORMATION

 The Master of Arts degree in Latin American Studies is an interdisciplinary degree offered by designated faculty members in the Departments of Anthropology, Economics, Geography, History, Political Science, and Spanish and Portuguese.
 It is administered by the Center for Latin American Studies.

 The program is designed to provide a systematic advanced training (a) for those planning to enter business or government service in the Latin American field, and (b) for those in a specific academic discipline who have a regional interest in Latin America.
 It is not intended as a complete vocational preparation.

 ADMISSION TO THE GRADUATE DIVISION

 In addition to meeting the requirements for admission to the Graduate Division with classified graduate standing, as described in Part Three of this bulletin under Admission to the Graduate Division, the student must present the Bachelor of Arts degree with not less than 18 units of courses of Latin American content in three areas.
 The student must demonstrate an adequate reading knowledge of Spanish for admission to the program, through either course work or examination, as determined by the Latin American Studies Committee.
 A reading knowledge of Portuguese is recommended.
 A student whose preparation is deemed insufficient by his graduate adviser or by the Latin American Studies Committee will be required to complete specified courses in addition to the minimum of 30 units required for the degree.

 ADVANCEMENT TO CANDIDACY

 All students must satisfy the general requirements for advancement to candidacy as described in Part Three of this bulletin.

-SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS PROGRAM
+SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE

 In addition to meeting the requirements for classified graduate standing and the basic requirements for the Master of Arts degree, as described in Part Three of this bulletin, the student must complete at least 30 units of upper division and graduate course work with not less than 24 units in courses of Latin American content, distributed as follows:

-Department Department Department B numbered Courses 6 units 3 units 3 units 200-numbered or Upper Division Courses 6 units 3 units 3 units
+Department Department Department В 2 units 200-numbered or Upper Division Courses 6 units 3 units 3 units

-12 units 12 units
+12 units 12 unite

-The remaining units, 3 of which must be in 200-numbered courses, will be elective, as approved by the graduate adviser.
-A comprehensive examination in lieu of a thesis is required (Plan B).
+The total program shall include a minimum of 18 units in 200-numbered courses.
+Students may select either Plan A or Plan B in consultation with the graduate adviser.
+In addition to meeting the distribution requirements given above, students electing Plan A must complete the 299 (Thesis) course offered by the department selected for the 12-unit concentration (Department A).
+Students electing Plan B must pass a comprehensive written and oral examination in lieu of the thesis.
 All programs will be approved by the Latin American Studies Committee.

-COMMITTEE ON LATIN AMERICAN STU
+COMMITTEE ON LATIN AMERIC

-The state of the s AMERICAN STUDIES
+DE Elenia Oli AMERICAN STUDIES

-P. F. Flemion, Chairman J. B. Kelley
+I. F. Flemion.
+Chairman

-A. J. O. Anderson E. M. Barrera Cooper I

-E. M. Barrera George Lemus
+E. M. Barrera Peter Jacobson

-I. D. Blick A. P. Nasatir
+J. D. Blick Arturo Jimenez-Vera

-J. D. Blick T. E. Case L. V. Padgett
+T. E. Case J. B. Kelley

-N. C. Clement J. C. Pollock
+N. C. Clement A. P. Nasatir

+D. M. Dexter L. V. Padgett

 R. L. Cunniff G. V. Segade

 T. M. Davies, Jr. P. J. Vanderwood

-W. A. Finch, Jr. C. G. Velez

-Victor Goldkind D. J. Weber
+W. A. Finch, Jr. D. J. Weber

-G. L. Head Raymond Weeter
+Victor Goldkind Raymond Weeter

-J. M. Jutkowitz H. H. Windsor, II
+G. L. Head H. H. Windsor, III

-J. IVI.
-JULKOWICZ
+N. C. Hollander R. C. Young

 FACULTY

 Graduate Coordinator: J. D. Blick

 Graduate Advisers: